cc-hpc-itwm/GPI-2/README.md

 The `gaspi_run` utility has the following further options `[OPTIONS]`:

 ```
+  -b, --binary <binary file>
-  -b <binary file> Use a different binary for first node (master).
+                   Use a different binary for first node (master).
                    The master (first entry in the machine file) is
                    started with a different application than the rest
                    of the nodes (workers).

-  -N               Enable NUMA for processes on same node.
+  -N, --NUMMA      Enable NUMA for processes on same node.
 With this
                    option it is only possible to start the same number
                    of processes as NUMA nodes present on the system.
                    The processes running on same node will be set with
                    affinity to the proper NUMA node.

+  -n, --nodes <procs>
-  -n <procs>       Start as many <procs> from machine file.
+                   Start as many <procs> from machine file.
                    This option is used to start less processes than
                    those listed in the machine file.

-  -d               Run with GDB (debugger) on master node.
+  -d, --debug      Run with GDB (debugger) on master node.
 With this
                    option, GDB is started in the master node, to allow
                    debugging the application.

-  -p               Ping hosts before starting the binary to make sure
+  -p, --ping       Ping hosts before starting the binary to make sure
                    they are available.

-  -h               Show help.
+  -h, --help       Show help.
 ```

 ### Non-interactive usage